monajaved/phase1_cli_project/notes.md

 Things to do :

--work in code.rb
+-work in code.rb                          (x)
--make sure your code does not break
+-make sure your code does not break       (x)

--rename classes
+-rename classes                           (x)
--add quotes.rb
+-add quotes.rb                            (x)
 -backspace problem while taking input
+-attributes in character class
+-invalid choice in quotes